bbauska/TUMx-DWAPNx/README.md

 but basically we are telling the application here.

-The last part of the code in our index.js is what we have already mentioned in the previous video.
+The last part of the code in our index.js is what we have already mentioned in the previous lesson.
 Basically, what we do here is we actually start listening.
 This is the most important part, this is really where we say now we have loaded all of our controllers, we have loaded all of our roots, we have executed all of our logic that we need to bootstrap our application and now we actually